olore/jaycue/README.md

   <br>
 </h1>

-jaycue is my little side project that mimics the best parts jq https://stedolan.github.io/jq/
+jaycue is my little side project that mimics the best parts [jq](https://stedolan.github.io/jq/) in pure JavaScript.

 I am TDD'ing this to get some practice, using the `jq` documentation, and hopefully make something useful.
-Please see below for some similar, more mature, great projects.
+Please see below for some similar, more mature, great projects built around `jq`.

 ## Install